This work is available in advance of the finished, published text as a preview.

 “Sounds like standard big brother stuff,” Sarah said.
 Bonnie nodded.

 “Tomas and Colin once cornered a boy I was dating in high school and told him that if he ever made me cry, they'd make him cry.
-Tommy was twenty-one, and Colin was nineteen, and we were sixteen, so they scared him so bad he bored me into dumping him.”
+Tommy was nineteen, and we were sixteen, so even though Colin was only fifteen, they scared him so bad he bored me into dumping him.”

 “That had to get annoying,” Sarah said.